nuclia/nucliadb/proposals/records/4-python-refactoring.md

 - `ingest` focuses on components for ingesting data and not providing interfaces to other components
 - shared tooling and data layers are moved to the `nucliadb.common` module
+- no main component should import from the `injest` module
+- nucliadb should stop using the `ingest` grpc service

 ### Isolate our data layers into separate interfaces

 - create data layer management components
 - limit direct exposure of k/v and blob storage drivers
-- limit exposure of protobuf types
+- limit exposure of protobuf types(this might be very difficult and cumbersome)
 - Attempt to separate reads/writes into separate methods in case they need more explicit isolation later.
   We do not need command/query type system but it is similar to that idea.